Ryanmcl19/sql-data-analysis-project/README.md

 8. **Performance Analysis**: Analyzed yearly sales performance of products by comparing their sales to their average yearly sales and also their previous years sales. <br>
 9. **Part-To-Whole Analysis**: Calculatde the contribution of each categories' sales to the total sales. <br>
 10. **Data Segmentation**:   Segmented products into cost ranges and count how many products fall into each group.
 Grouped customers into three segments based on their spending total and spending history <br>

+## Whats Next?
+I have truly enjoyed working with ERP and CRM data that simulates work done as a product data analyst/engineer.
+I intend on adding a separate section to this project where I'll perform more complex queries to strengthen my ability to maintain data integrity, accuracy, and create insightful reports at a high level.